sciguy/cgview-parse/README.md

   - use CGViewBuilder to convert the file
   - see if they pass or fail

-# Features TODO (Next)
-- Like SequenceFile, we will have FeatureFile to parse different file types into a common one
-- FeatureFile should be able to do the conversion easy enough to CGView features JSON
-- For the input types, we should have a delegate import type for each file type:
-  - Simple CSV/TSV format (like the current Proksee feature tool format)
-  - BED
-  - GFF3
-  - GTF
-  - GFF??
-(Version 2)
-  - VCF?
-- We should allow location arrays for the features (even though they don't work yet)

 # Resources
 - Paul's Python Sequence Parser